 7) Degree Analysis – Once your Intent to Graduate Form has been filed and an analysis done on your degree requirements, you will receive at your official ESU email address a courtesy copy of that analysis that is sent to your departmental advisor.
 The analysis is normally performed immediately prior to your last semester of enrollment.

 8) Graduation/Commencement Checklist Letter – Approximately 6-8 weeks prior to the end of the semester of your anticipated graduation, you will receive a Graduation Checklist Letter at your official ESU email address that will provide you with final requirements/information concerning your graduation/degree completion.

 9) Transfer credit – Should your department approve transfer credit to be brought in to fulfill your program course requirements at ESU, then your department must notify the Graduate Office as to which courses are being brought in from which universities and replacing which ESU courses on your program of study as outlined on your graduate degree plan.
 The following guidelines for transfer credit must be met before the credit will be approved by the Graduate Dean for inclusion in your program of study:

 11) Diplomas – Once all degrees have been conferred, diplomas are processed for mailing.
-If the diploma/graduation/commencement fee of $15.00 has been paid and there are no holds on your records, your diploma will be mailed to you at the address you have provided for us on your Commencement Response Card (see graduation checklist letter.)
+If there are no holds on your records, your diploma will be mailed to you at the address you have provided for us on your Commencement Response Card (see graduation checklist letter.)